Pearl Jam: Move to J Records and Pearl Jam (2006–2008)

 To support Pearl Jam, the band embarked on its 2006 world tour.
 It toured North America, Australia and notably Europe; Pearl Jam had not toured the continent for six years.
 The North American tour included three two-night stands opening for Tom Petty and the Heartbreakers.
 The band served as the headliners for the Leeds and Reading festivals, despite having vowed to never play at a festival again after Roskilde.
 Vedder started both concerts with an emotional plea to the crowd to look after each other.
 He commented during the Leeds set that the band's decision to play a festival for the first time after Roskilde had nothing to do with "guts" but with trust in the audience.

-In 2007, Pearl Jam recorded a cover of The Who's "Love, Reign o'er Me" for the film Reign Over Me; it was later made available as a music download on the iTunes Music Store.
+In 2007, Pearl Jam recorded a cover of the Who's "Love, Reign o'er Me" for the film Reign Over Me; it was later made available as a music download on the iTunes Music Store.
 The band embarked on a 13-date European tour, and headlined Lollapalooza in Grant Park, Chicago on August 5, 2007.
 The band released a CD box set in June 2007, titled Live at the Gorge 05/06, that documents its shows at The Gorge Amphitheatre, and in September 2007 a concert DVD, titled Immagine in Cornice, which documents the band's Italian shows from its 2006 tour was released.

 In June 2008, Pearl Jam performed as the headline act at the Bonnaroo Music Festival.
 The Bonnaroo appearance took place amidst a twelve-date tour in the Eastern United States.
-In July 2008, the band performed at the VH1 tribute to The Who with Foo Fighters, Incubus and The Flaming Lips.
+In July 2008, the band performed at the VH1 tribute to the Who with Foo Fighters, Incubus and the Flaming Lips.
 In the days prior to Election Day 2008, Pearl Jam digitally released through its official website a free documentary film, titled Vote for Change?
 2004, which follows the band's time spent on the 2004 Vote for Change tour.

 Reissues and Backspacer (2009–2012)

 In March 2009, Ten was reissued in four editions, featuring such extras as a remastering and remix of the entire album by Brendan O'Brien, a DVD of the band's 1992 appearance on MTV Unplugged, and an LP of its concert of September 20, 1992 at Magnuson Park in Seattle.
 It was the first reissue in a planned re-release of Pearl Jam's entire catalog that led up to the band's 20th anniversary in 2011.
 A Pearl Jam retrospective film directed by Cameron Crowe titled Pearl Jam Twenty was also planned to coincide with the anniversary.
 In 2011, Vs. and Vitalogy were reissued in the spring time in deluxe form.
+The rest of the bands catalog has yet to be reissued with no word on whether or not it will be.